vlabella/GLE/README.md

 ### Building on Linux

-Building on linux requires the gcc compiler and the standard C and C++ library to be installed on the computer.
+Building on linux requires the gcc compiler and the standard C/C++ libraries.

 1. Install the needed packages